ebonnecab/mozilla-ds-project/README.md

 ```

 ## Conclusion Part Two
 With the selected features, each model scored fairly well aside from the Elastic Net.
-The Gradient Boosting Regressor has the highest R2 score of .89, but that doesn't mean it's the best model for this problem.
-More complex models can actually lead to overfitting because the model will conform to the data.

-I am hesitant to use the simple Linear Regression model because it is easily throwed by multicollinearity and outliers.
-Sklearn recommends Ridge or Lasso as a more advanced estimator for regression problems because they implement regularization to help prevent overfitting.
-The main benefit of Lasso regression over Ridge Regression is that it penalizes irrelevant variables.
-With this type of dataset, I can see that being quite useful because it was somewhat difficult to discern which features truly matter or not.
-Even though they both scored very similarly, this put Lasso Regression at the top of the list for me.

-In conclusion, I would recommend using Lasso Regression based upon the scores above which I cross validated, and because it does a good job of dealing with multivariate data while quieting some of the noise caused by low impact features.
+I chose Lasso Regression because it implements regularization which penalizes irrelevant features.
+I also chose it based upon the scores that I cross validated, and because it does a good job of dealing with multivariate data while quieting some of the noise caused by low impact features.